So, can we trust customer reviews in 2024?

 Some customer review sites have commercial arrangements whereby customer reviews can be somewhat ‘manipulated’, creating an inaccurate picture of the true customer experience.
 Examples include:

 - Companies can select their favourite review/s to appear on the top of the page.

 - Customers who attempt to submit a negative review, are given the opportunity to contact the business directly to help resolve the issue rather than posting the review.

 Here is an example of a ‘brand management’ system whereby partnering businesses can pay to have control over their reviews:

 Tips on how to use reviews effectively

 So, can we trust customer reviews?
-As you can see, customer reviews are not always what they seem.
+As you can see, they are not always what they seem.
 The trick for us as consumers is to be aware of this, and be clever in how we interpret these reviews.
 Here are some tips!

 - Try to avoid reading reviews on the first page – they may have been placed there intentionally.

 - Seek reviews and information from multiple sources – doing this should be more reliable.